Valentin Kovalenko

-Valentin Kovalenko (born 9 August 1975) is an Uzbekistani football referee of Ukrainian and Russian origin.
-He referees at the Uzbekistan Super League and Uzbekistan Cup.
+Valentin Kovalenko (born 9 August 1975) is an Uzbek professional football referee of Ukrainian and Russian origin.
+He referees in the Uzbekistan Super League and Uzbekistan Cup.

-He refereed at the 2011 AFC Asian Cup, 2012 AFC Cup Final and 2014 World Cup qualifiers, beginning with the preliminary-round match between Iraq and Yemen.
+He refereed at the 2008 AFC Challenge Cup final, 2011 AFC Asian Cup, 2012 AFC Cup Final and 2014 World Cup qualifiers, beginning with the preliminary-round match between Iraq and Yemen.
 During 2006 World Cup qualifying, he also served as an assistant referee.